Metropolitan Railway F Class

 The Metropolitan Railway F class was a class of 0-6-2T side tank steam locomotive.
 They were based on the earlier E Class.
 Four locomotives, numbered 90 to 93 were built by Yorkshire Engine Company in 1901.
 They were later numbered L49 to L52.

 Service

-The F Class were intended to work freight trains over the Metropolitan Railway mainline.
+The F Class were intended for goods trains over the Metropolitan Railway mainline.

 Withdrawal

-All remained with London Transport until they were withdrawn and scrapped between 1957 and 1962.
+All remained with London Transport until withdrawal between 1957 and 1962.
+L52 was planned to be preserved by the Met Tank Appeal Fund, but when it was found it had a cracked mainframe E Class No. 1 was chosen instead.